thedevwonder/journal/content/tech/notebook/benchmarking-ssl-terminator.md

     HandshakeServer/ECDHE-P521-ECDSA-P521-4    19.8ms ± 1%
 ```
 This suggests something is wrong, our time calculated for Handshake is 5-6x slower.
 What I want to do next is isolate the Handshake function and let Go do the benchmarking instead of me using time.Sub to know what is wrong.
+What I've found is `listener.Aceept()` function takes much of the time mentioned, however, `Handshake()` function does not take that much time

+For this I have been studying the [https://go.dev/src/crypto/tls/handshake_server_test.go](https://go.dev/src/crypto/tls/handshake_server_test.go) file.
+Will post a complete analysis of this and add some of my own testing on a later blog.